BizInk/bizpress-client/readme.txt

 == Changelog ==

-= 1.2.6 =
-* Fix the the bizpress not content issues

 = 1.2.5 =
+* Fix the the bizpress content issues
 * Fixed a version 1.0 vs 1.1 api request issue

 = 1.2.4 =